-The CLIP OS project is an open source project maintained by the National Cybersecurity Agency of France (ANSSI) that aims to build a hardened, multi-level operating system, based on the Linux kernel and a lot of free and open source software.
+The CLIP OS project is an open-source project designed by the National Cybersecurity Agency of France (ANSSI) that aims to build a hardened, multi-level operating system, based on the Linux kernel and a lot of free and open source software.
+It is currently a research project, it is delivered as-is, without regular development or maintenance guarantee.

 Initially developed to answer the security requirements of French administrations, the previous versions of CLIP OS were not publicly available.